-With quail, chicken and duck eggs all ready to hatch, as well as some rare and endangered eggs brought in from the park, the nursery is the perfect place to see the newborn chicks.
+With quail, chicken and duck eggs all ready to hatch, as well as some rare and endangered eggs brought in from the park, the nursery is the perfect place to see the new-born chicks.
+Easter is a good time to visit to see all of these chicks hatching out.

 - Size – normally relative to the size of the bird